TraquPjatk/Bunker/README.md

 &emsp;&emsp;&emsp;a player goes there during the night and actively uses NVGs.
 &emsp;&emsp;&emsp;♠ I am not going to fix this.

+&emsp;Map has many items of `Land_Roadblock_Table` & `Land_Roadblock_WoodenCrate` classes.
+&emsp;&emsp;I strongly advise - assigning loot spawns to them, as they do on Livonia.
+&emsp;&emsp;Do not spawn there meds though...

 &emsp;♦ There are 9 book props hidden around the location. (possible prop hunt event)
 &emsp;&emsp;♦ Books names:
 &emsp;&emsp;&emsp;• The Bible